North Island Okavango: Our full report

 Step out on to the deck for a dip in the private plunge pool or relax with a book or binoculars on the sunken sundeck.
 On cooler evenings, a fireplace will add warmth, and Wi-Fi is standard in the suites.

-In-room spa treatments (at additional cost) could prove another reason to stay in your suite, but you’re only a short wander from a lounge and separate dining area, a well-stocked library and even an outdoor gym.
+In-room spa treatments (at additional cost) could prove another reason to stay in your suite, but you're only a short wander from a lounge and separate dining area, along with a well-stocked library and even an outdoor gym.

 Throughout the camp the aim is to “celebrate the modern Africa” – with traditional craftsmanship offset by bold colours, smart design and a sense of sophistication.